-The application of Bert in the stock market is not limited to price prediction or movement prediction.
-Zhou et al. \cite{zhou2021trade} presented a bi-level BERT-based model for detecting predefined trading events, which is further adapted using a wide variety of financial texts.
-The low-level model is a multi-label token classifier that identifies the events for each token in each phrase.
-The high-level model combines the low-level model output with the entire article to determine the likelihood of each event occurring.
-The ultimate trading strategy is based on the recognized time and ticker, utilizing string matching the detected events.
+The utilization of BERT in the stock market is not limited to just predicting prices or movements.
+Zhou et al. \cite{zhou2021trade} proposed a bi-level BERT-based model for detecting predefined trading events, which is further enhanced by incorporating a wide range of financial texts.
+The low-level model is a multi-label token classifier that identifies events for each token in each phrase.
+The high-level model combines the output of the low-level model with the entire article to determine the likelihood of each event occurring.
+The final trading strategy is based on the recognized time and ticker, utilizing string matching to detect events.
 Hsu et al. \cite{hsu-etal-2021-semantics} adopted a selective perturbed masking (SPM) approach for aspect-based sentiment analysis.
-SPM analyzes the value of each word in a sentence and replaces the insignificant word using two replacement strategies without compromising aspect-level polarity to tackle readability and semantic consistency issues.
-The authors experimented with SPM for stock price and risk change prediction as a real-world scenario for sentiment analysis to further evaluate it in sub-tasks such as aspect term sentiment classification (ATSC) and aspect term extraction (ATE).
+SPM analyzes the value of each word in a sentence and replaces insignificant words using two replacement strategies without compromising aspect-level polarity to tackle readability and semantic consistency issues.
+The authors tested SPM for stock price and risk change prediction as a real-world scenario for sentiment analysis and further evaluated it in sub-tasks such as aspect term sentiment classification (ATSC) and aspect term extraction (ATE).

-\subsection{Reinforcement learning models}
+\subsection{Reinforcement Learning Models}